#TGIFC536 – Color Challenge

 Have a fantastic Friday and weekend!

 Purchase products from my online store to qualify to receive free exclusive project tutorials.
-This month’s PDF includes 12 creative tutorials designed by my demonstrator friends and I to inspire your paper crafting!
-The projects feature products from the 2025 Annual Catalog, Online Exclusives, and Sept-Dec Mini Catalog.
+This month’s PDF includes 12 tutorials designed by my demonstrator friends and I that are sure to inspire your paper crafting hobby!
+The projects feature products from the 2025 Annual Catalog, Online Exclusives, and January-April Mini Catalog.
 Enjoy!

 Product List